 While fraudsters create these sites in the hopes that unsuspecting victims may stumble across them online, most use phishing scams (soliciting visitors to the fake site via scam emails, texts, and social media ads) to lure them in.

 Some faux e-stores are entirely unique in their design, but many mimic trusted retailers by using familiar logos, stolen images, and a URL that’s easily mistaken for the real thing.
 To the untrained eye, these sites usually look safe.

 Most of these phony websites offer luxury items such as popular brands of clothing, jewelry, and electronics at a fraction of the usual cost.
 These deals usually come with the promise of free shipping and overnight delivery, making them even more appealing.

 Not surprisingly, fraudulent sites flourish during the holiday season, and during super shopping sales events like the ones mentioned above, exploiting online shoppers who are on the hunt for low prices and fast delivery.

 Fake websites are created by scammers with the sole purpose of tricking deal-hungry consumers into either buying products that don’t exist, sharing sensitive information (such as account passwords and financial information), or downloading dangerous malware.

 While a tiny percentage of these copycat sites do sometimes deliver ordered merchandise—likely knockoffs—most want to either rob you of your money or harvest your personal information so they can commit identity theft or financial fraud.

-10 easy ways to identify fake shopping sites
+10 easy ways to identify fake shopping websites

 Make sure you don’t get duped by dodgy deals this holiday season!
-Look out for these signs, and learn how to spot a fake site faster than you can say ‘scam-azon’.
+Look out for these signs, and learn how to identify fake websites faster than you can say ‘scam-azon’.